 And when trading, more volatility means more risk and more opportunity.

-As with any new technique we learn in life, practice and patience will help you understand better.
+As with any new technique we learn in life, practice and patience will help you understand better how to read trading charts.
 This concept is not as complicated or intimidating as it may seem on paper, so do not be discouraged if it takes you a few tries to grasp the concept!
 It took me more than a few, myself!

 Just like we read the label on the latest hair products for max volume, we must read the charts for trading volume as well!
-When you read trading charts, the trading volume is the number of shares traded in a particular security or even the entire market during a certain period of time.
+When you read trading charts, the trading volume is the number of shares traded in a particular security.
 In other words, every time you buy or sell a share of stock, it is considered as volume.
 So even if a share is bought instead of sold, volume will increase either way.

 As an example, chart shows volume picking up building momentum as the price starts to drop.
 On the other hand volume is decreasing throughout the price recovery.

 Wouldn’t it be nice if the volume in our hair increased even if we used the cheaper products?

 Although tracking the volume on stocks takes quite a bit of practice on reading trading charts.
 Yet, once you get it down, you have an overall advantage at obtaining profits from your investments!

 In today’s society, everything is based on trends!
 From the way we style our hair to the clothes we buy to wear, trends are everywhere, and the stock market is no exception.